wujunlin-555/HainanU_RM/content/authors/admin/_index.md

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.
+#RM下面的图标
+#Need to link to a different social network?

+#Simply download the SVG brand icon to your assets/media/icons/custom folder.
+For example, if you download the Facebook logo to assets/media/icons/custom/facebook.svg, you can enter icon: "custom/facebook" to show the Facebook icon.
 profiles:

   - icon: at-symbol
     url: 'mailto:your-email@example.com'
     label: E-mail Me